aahill/quickstart-templates/template-quickstart-nodejs.md

     The H1 of your Quickstart should be in the format: # Quickstart: [Product Name] client library for [Language] -->

-# Quickstart: [product name] client library for Node.js
+# Quickstart: [Product Name] client library for Node.js

 Get started with the [Product Name] client library for Node.js.
 Follow these steps to install the package and try out the example code for basic tasks.